Ortham/libbsa/README.md

 ### Requirements

 * [Boost](http://www.boost.org) v1.55+ Filesystem, Iostreams and Locale libraries
+* [Google Test](https://github.com/google/googletest): Required to build libloadorder's tests, but not the library itself.
+Tested with v1.7.0.
 * [zlib](http://zlib.net) v1.2.8

-The zlib dependency is automatically managed by CMake, but Boost must be obtained separately.
+The Google Test and zlib dependencies are automatically managed by CMake, but Boost must be obtained separately.

 ### Windows